begin-theadventure/lutris-scripts/lutris-scripts/R5Reloaded/Origin/Readme.md

     The proper exe is already installed by the script.

-    Empty value "" for UpdateURL also works.
+    Empty value "" for UpdateURL should also work.

     In our case, the directory is /path/to/r5reloaded/drive_c/ProgramData/Origin/local.xml